lukmak0394/ps1-elasticsearch-starter/README.md

-This powershell script will auto start elasticsearch Please right click on it and then run with powershell
+1. This powershell script will start elasticsearch
+2. Please right click on it and then run with powershell